CypRiv/genal/docs/source/introduction.rst

     genal.set_plink(path="/path/to/plink/executable/file")

-If plink is not installed, genal can install the correct version for your system with the following line.
+If plink is not installed, genal can install the correct version for your system with the :meth:`~genal.tools.install_plink` function:

 .. code-block:: python